 Preservatives are used in vaccines to prevent or kill any growth of bacteria, fungi, or other microorganisms that might have contaminated the vaccine vial.
-Microorganisms are able to get into the vials that are punctured more than once with a needle.
-Multiple punctures only occur in vaccine vials that are labeled as multi-dose vials and are intended to be used with different needles more than one time.

 Since then, thimerosal has been the most widely used preservative in multi-dose vaccines.
 It has a long record of safety and has been proven effective at preventing bacterial and fungal contamination of vaccines.
 However, over the past several years, thimerosal has become a target for controversy due to its mercury concentration and concern for safety.